ansys/pylumerical/doc/source/user_guide/working_with_simulation_objects.rst

     rect1.x_span=2e-06 #Note that this is different than what was set earlier from the x_span argument

-Manipulating Simulation Objects
+Manipulating simulation objects
 --------------------------------

-When adding a new object to a Lumerical product session, a Python object representing that simulation object is returned.
+When adding a new object to a Lumerical product session, PyLumerical returns a Python object representing that simulation object.
-Manipulating the returned object will make changes to the corresponding object in the Lumerical product.
+Manipulating the returned object makes changes to the corresponding object in the Lumerical product.

-Direct Attribute Access
+Direct attribute access
 ^^^^^^^^^^^^^^^^^^^^^^^^

-Like normal Python objects, Lumerical simulation object attributes can be accessed directly as seen below.
+Like normal Python objects, you can access Lumerical simulation object attributes as seen below.
 The following code adds a rectangle and changes its dimensions.

 **Example**